ericasun42/ericasun42.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hi!
 I'm a fourth year Physics and Astronomy student at University of Rochester.
-I'm also chapter founder and lead organizer of the [Rochester Astronomy on Tap](https://astronomyontap.org/locations/rochester-ny/) satellite and member of the 2025 class of Astronaut Scholars.
+I'm also chapter founder and lead organizer of the [Astronomy on Tap ROchester](https://astronomyontap.org/locations/rochester-ny/) satellite and member of the [Astronaut Scholar](https://www.astronautscholarship.org/) class of 2025.

 I'm currently working on my senior thesis with [Dr. Dominique Segura-Cox](https://www.seguracox.com/home) at University of Rochester, analyzing the kinematics of the asymmetric infalling streamer in young (Class 0) protostellar system Per-emb-2.